tearfulDalvik/almace-scaffolding/_app/_posts/work/2019-12-19-cqupt-proxy.md

 tags: works_community
 ---

-> **Important**: `endpoint.domain` denotes the domain name of the endpoint just in this article.
-Remember to replace it with the real domain name when you are going to try it.
->
+To make our school's internal resources accessible from the internet, I built a reverse proxy to expose everything behind our firewall to the internet.

 > **Disclaimer**: This is an experimental project and everything is protected via Cloudflare Access with Origin Pull to ensure that only me and the people I authorized can access the endpoint.

-To make our school's internal resources accessible from the internet, I built a reverse proxy to expose everything behind our firewall to the internet.

-I used a Raspberry Pi 4 as our gateway benefited by its gigabit LAN controller.

 ## How to use it?
-- **Domain Available:** Replace `cqupt.edu.cn` with `endpoint.domain` in the domain part of any URL.
+- **Domain Available:** Replace `cqupt.edu.cn` with `endpoint.domain`[^1] in the domain part of any URL.
 - **IP Only:** Prepend IP address in front of `.endpoint.domain`.

 e.g.